Property management startup Guesty raises $50M – TechCrunch

 Soto added that the money will allow Guesty to continue investing in both growth and technology.
 For one thing, he said the company already uses machine learning to classify and route 80% of guest messages, and he sees opportunities to expand the use of artificial intelligence in the platform.
 The startup also plans to continue building out its marketplace of third-party integrations.

 And Guesty has been busy on the acquisition front.
-Earlier this month, it announced acquiring fellow Y Combinator-backed property management platform MyVR, and today it’s revealing that it has also bought another property management company, Your Porter.
+Earlier this month, it announced acquiring fellow Y Combinator-backed property management platform MyVR, and today it’s revealing that it has already bought another property management company, Your Porter.
 Soto said that with Your Porter’s technology, Guesty will be able to serve hosts from family-run businesses with a few units to enterprise-scale property management companies.

 He added that there will likely be more acquisitions in Guesty’s future: “Instead of all of us duplicating resources, why won’t we share resources […] and create a much broader product?”